Instant Pot Hoppin’ John

 ingredients for Hoppin' John include black-eyed peas, chicken broth, salt, ham hocks, celery, onion, garlic, Cajun seasoning, bay leaves, green onions, rice and hot sauce

-How to Make Hoppin’ John in an Instant Pot
+How to make Instant Pot Hoppin John

 Black-eyed peas and broth after presoaking in an Instant Pot